RandomInternetPreson/ComfyUI_LTX-2_VRAM_Memory_Management/README.md

 **Generate extremely long videos with LTX-2 on consumer GPUs!**

-This custom node dramatically reduces VRAM usage for LTX-2 video generation in ComfyUI, enabling 800-900+ frame videos on a single 24GB GPU.
+This custom node dramatically reduces VRAM usage for LTX-2 video generation in ComfyUI, enabling 800-900+ (at 1920x1088) frame videos on a single 24GB GPU.

 ## 🎬 What This Does